 -The Bachelor of Science in Pharmaceutical Sciences prepares you for careers in the pharmaceutical, consumer products, and healthcare industries.

 Philosophy B.A.-The Bachelors degree in philosophy is concerned with teaching students the methodology of clear and logical thinking.
 In addition, it deals with ultimate questions of human existence, such as the nature of morality, the purpose of human life, the place of humans in the universe, the problem of evil, the nature of scientific theorizing, and other, similar problems.

 Physics and Physical Oceanography B.S.-The Bachelor of Science in Physics and Physical Oceanography program is unique in the entire United States.
 It is jointly offered by the Physics Department and the Graduate School of Oceanography.
 Students in this program are optimally prepared for graduate studies in oceanography.

 Physics B.S.-The BS in Physics program provides the best preparation for students planning to move on to graduate studies in physics and for students seeking careers as professional physicists in industry or government.
 The curriculum provides a general background in both theoretical and experimental physics.

 Plant Sciences B.S.-Plant Sciences prepares students for professional careers in horticulture with a central focus on sustainability.

-Political Science, B.A.-The Bachelor of Arts degree in political science includes the study of governments, political philosophy, international political organizations, civil and international conflict, public policies, political processes, political movements, campaigns and political behavior.
+-The B.A. in political science includes the study of governments, political philosophy, international political organizations, civil and international conflict, public policies, political processes, political movements, campaigns and political behavior.